Black caiman: Interspecific predatory relationships

 Many predators, including various fish, mammal, reptile and even amphibian species, feed on caiman eggs and hatchlings.
 The black caiman shares its habitat with at least 3 other semi-amphibious animals considered apex predators, usually able to co-exist with them by focusing on different prey and micro-habitats.
 These are giant otters which are social and are obligate aquatic foragers and piscivorans, green anacondas which are predators of other caiman species, alongside sizable individuals of this caiman (albeit not regularly), and jaguars, which are the most terrestrial of these and focus their diet mainly on relatively larger mammals and terrestrial reptiles.
 Black caimans eat more or less all the same prey as the other species.
 They are possibly the most opportunistic but, despite being the largest predator of the area, can metabolically live off of their food longer and thus may not need to hunt as frequently.
 Usually, each predator avoids encounters with adults of the others but battles, which can be lost by nearly any side, may rarely occur.
 Green anaconda, jaguars and black caiman arguably sit atop this food chain.
 Once the black caiman attains a length of a few feet, it has few natural predators.
-Large anacondas may occasionally take smaller caiman of this species.
 The jaguar (Panthera onca), being a known predator of all other caiman species, is another primary predatory threat to juvenile and subadult black caimans, with several records of predation on young black caimans and eggs.
 However, adult black caimans have no natural predators, as is true of other similarly-sized crocodilian species given the size, weight, bite force, thick hide, and immense strength.
 Even though females and smaller individuals may be preyed on by jaguars, larger males may themselves prey upon jaguars in exceptional cases.